 Security Deposit Interest Rates

-Chapter 5-12 of the Municipal Code of Chicago hereby gives notice pursuant to Sections 5-12-081 and 5-12-082 of the Municipal Code of Chicago that the rate of interest on security deposits under rental agreements from Jan.
-1, 2015 through Dec.
-31, 2015, shall be:
+Chapter 5-12 of the Chicago Municipal Code hereby gives notice that the rate of interest on security deposits under rental agreements from Jan.
+1, 2016 through Dec.
+31, 2016, shall be:

-This rate is based on the average of the rates of interest, as of Dec.
-31, 2014, of the following types of accounts at Chase Bank, which is the commercial bank having the most branches located in the City of Chicago: Savings Account 0.01 percent; Insured Money Market 0.01 percent; and Six-month Certificate of Deposit (based on a deposit of $1,000) 0.01 percent.
+This rate is based on the average of the rates of interest as of Dec.
+31, 2015, of the following types of accounts at Chase Bank, which is the commercial bank having the most branches located in the City of Chicago: Savings Account 0.01 percent; Insured Money Market 0.01 percent; and Six-month Certificate of Deposit (based on a deposit of $1,000) 0.01 percent.